Finmark wants to put sophisticated financial modeling within reach of startups – TechCrunch

-Finmark, a member of Summer 2020 Y Combinator cohort, is not your typical YC startup.
-In fact company co-founder Rami Essaid has already built Distil, a security startup and saw it through to exit when he sold the company to Imperva last year.
+Finmark, a member of the Summer 2020 Y Combinator cohort, is not your typical YC startup.
+In fact company co-founder Rami Essaid has already built Distil, a security startup, and saw it through to exit when he sold the company to Imperva last year.

 As he pondered what to do next, he took a quick turn at InsightFinder before turning his attention to a problem every startup founder faces: modeling what your financial future could look like.
 “Finmark is financial modeling for startups.
 We want to help founders understand their runway, their cash flow, their hiring plans and be able to do it in an easy way,” Essaid told TechCrunch.

-It’s a problem he saw first-hand when he was co-founder at Distil.
+It’s a problem he saw firsthand when he was co-founder at Distil.
 Like most startups, these projections were kind of a crapshoot in Excel.
-He wants to make it more precise and easy to get the big picture of your company’s finances before you can afford more sophisticated financial tracking software
+He wants to make it more precise and easy to get the big picture of your company’s finances before you can afford more sophisticated financial tracking software.

 “One of the biggest pain points was always understanding where our projections were relative to what we were actually doing as a company.
 So many times we were running our entire business off of Excel, and so many times the forecasts of what we thought we were going to do were wrong,” he said.